rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

    ```console
       oc get backstage -A
    ```
-   Store the namespace value in RHDH_NAMESPACE.
+   Store the namespace value in RHDH_NAMESPACE in the Network Policy manifest below.
 3. **Identify the Sonataflow Services Namespace:**
    Check the namespace where Sonataflow services are deployed:
    ```console